anycode/pgsql_serializable.dart/pgsql_annotation/README.md

-This is clone of Json Annotation modified to generate code for PostgreSQL RDBM just to allow to generate different code from JSON maps and PgSQL data fetched by PostgreSQL Dart library (postgresql2).

-Tests, tools, examples are not modified.

--- original from Json Annotation --

 [![Pub Package](https://img.shields.io/pub/v/json_annotation.svg)](https://pub.dev/packages/json_annotation)

-Defines the annotations used by [json_serializable] to create code for PgSQL serialization and deserialization.
+Defines the annotations used by [json_serializable] to create code for JSON serialization and deserialization.

 See the [example] to understand how to configure your package.